ka4ep/Lexical.Localization/docs/IAssetKeyNamePolicy/index.md

 ﻿# Asset Key Name Policy
-Asset key name policy is a mechanism that converts IAssetKeys into identity strings so that they can be match against lines in string identity based localization sources.
+Asset key name policy is a pattern rule mechanism that converts IAssetKeys into identity strings so that they can match against lines in identity based localization sources.

 For instance, if localization source has separator character '/', then the loading asset must be instructed to use a policy that matches the separator.